Guy K. Bard: Federal judicial service

 Bard received a recess appointment from President Franklin D. Roosevelt on December 20, 1939, to a seat on the United States District Court for the Eastern District of Pennsylvania vacated by Judge Oliver Booth Dickinson.
 He was nominated to the same position by President Roosevelt on April 4, 1940.
 He was confirmed by the United States Senate on April 24, 1940, and received his commission on April 29, 1940.
 Bard was the first person from Lancaster County, Pennsylvania to be appointed a United States federal judge.
 His service terminated on July 16, 1952, due to his resignation to run for the United States Senate.
 In that effort, he defeated state auditor G. Harold Wagner to win the Democratic nomination, but lost in the general election.

 Post judicial service and death

 Bard unsuccessfully ran for the United States Senate from Pennsylvania in 1952.
 He then returned to private practice in Pennsylvania from 1952 to 1953.
 He died on November 23, 1953.
-He was interred in Fairview Cemetery in Denver, Pennsylvania.